SchoolOfCode/bc13_w11d5_hackathon-front-end-jack-victoria/README.md

 - Deployed front and back ends that talk to each other
 - Use of the `useContext` hook somewhere in your app
 - Use of at least one custom hook somewhere in your app

+## PLAN ##

+Create an GROTTO or NOTTO app for rating christmas jumper drips.

+#BACKEND
+    - Make a database
+    - Set up database with simple tables:
+        - JUMPERS: ID, and image URL of a christmas jumper and numeric IDs.
+        - BOOTCAMPERS: list of names of bootcampers and numeric IDs.

+    - ***Get pic of Gabe*** and a couple of other bootcampers
+    - set up backend:
+        - 'get by ID' request route handler to backend that retrieves a jumper image by id
+        - A second one sent to a different rout? e.g. api/heads The necessary models
+        - deploy it on RENDER

+#FRONTEND
+    - Get images of bootcampers/people and store them in the front end
+     - GENERATE RANDOM NUMBER hook - this will pick a number that gets sent to the API.
+This goes into handlechange (?)
+    - Create button: get new jumper - this sends getByID request (using random number) to the backend and returns a random jumper image
+    - Create button: get new person - this sends getByID request to the backend (using random number) and returns a random person NAME.
+Which will conditionally render an image using the pictures stored in the front end
+    - Create button: toggle theme
+    - UseContext to add toggleable theme - XMAS STYLE BABYY
+    - Deploy front end
+    - Set up theme toggle - USECONTEXT - red font and a festive border on all the headings
+    - CSS
+    - stretch: make API fetch custom hook
+    - user stories

+    CUSTOM HOOKS: number generator, and fetch
+    USE CONTEXT: theme toggle

+    APP

+        #HEADER

+        #IMAGE-DISPLAY

+            #HEAD-PIC
+                useState: head (stretch goal: put this in a custom hook!)
+            #JUMPER-PIC
+                useState: jumper (stretch goal: put this in a custom hook!)

+        #HEAD-BUTTON
+        #JUMPER-BUTTON

+        #TOGGLE-THEME-BUTTON

+    COMPONENTS:
+        -app
+        -header
+        -imageDisplay
+        -image
+        -gameButton
+        -toggleButton
+        -instructions